-May is designated as National Melanoma Month.
-Included in that designation is National Melanoma Monday, which is the first Monday in May.
+Melanoma Monday on the first Monday in May is an awareness campaign during National Melanoma Month.
 The American Academy of Dermatology has set aside this day to raise awareness about skin cancer.

 Melanoma is a type of skin cancer, and it is the deadliest of skin cancers.
 The observance focuses on skin health, sun safety, tanning prevention, and skin cancer screenings.
 By providing resources and information, it’s hoped to reduce the number of melanoma diagnosed.

 While melanoma and other skin cancers aren’t 100% preventable, there are ways to reduce your risk.